nberlette/supercharge-docs/authentication.md

 - user model

+### Authentication Strategies
+The `strategy` key describes the authentication strategy used on all routes.
+The value must be a valid authentication strategy.
+Supercharge will automatically load all authentication strategies from your `app/auth/strategies` directory.

+Running the `make:auth` command creates a new strategy called `session`.

+### Authentication Modes
+The `mode` defines how authentication is handled for each request.
+Supercharge supports the three authentication modes:

+1. `required`: authentication is required
+2. `optional`: the request must include valid credentials or no credentials at all
+3. `try`: trying to authenticate every incoming request, but if the credentials are invalid, the request proceeds regardless

 ### Routes
+Running `node craft make:auth` creates authentication routes in your application.
+All route files will be placed in the `app/routes/auth` directory.

 ### Views
-Running `node craft make:auth` will create HTML views in your application.
+Running `node craft make:auth` creates HTML views in your application.
 All web view files will be placed in the `resources/views/auth` directory.

 ### Authenticating Users